Is Monogamy a Myth?

 Monogamy has long puzzled biologists.
 According to evolutionary theory, males compete for females so that they can spread their genes more widely; mating with multiple partners makes this much easier.
 And although females may choose to live with a mate who is a good provider, why not seek other males in the meantime who have “better” genes that will produce better offspring?

-“The name of the game is evolution,” said Cornell University animal behavior scientist Danielle Lee .
+“The name of the game is evolution,” said Cornell University animal behavior scientist Danielle Lee.
 “You have to survive, and you have to make babies.
-If you can get out and make more babies because you know your partner can handle raising your young, it’s in your best interest, evolutionarily-speaking, to do so.”
+If you can get out and make more babies because you know your partner can handle raising your young, it’s in your best interest, evolutionarily speaking, to do so.”

-We can trace our promiscuous lineage to other animal behaviors, too.
+We can trace our promiscuous lineage to other animal behaviors too.

 Scientists aren’t entirely sure when humans first began practicing monogamy once they split off from the ancestors of chimpanzees 7 million years ago.
-Opie notes that hunter-gather populations — the way humans lived for most of their evolutionary history — are predominantly monogamous.
+Opie notes that hunter-gatherer populations — the way humans lived for most of their evolutionary history — are predominantly monogamous.
 Then the advent of agriculture in the last 10,000 years allowed resource-rich farmers to have multiple wives.
 Yet most developed nations today are monogamous, and monogamy makes it easier for breadwinners to pass on their wealth to the next generation.

 “It’s difficult to say why in humans monogamy evolved,” Lukas said.
 “I don’t think there is a conclusive answer.”
+Case in point: In November 2014, Lukas and his colleagues published a study in Science that challenged Opie’s findings, concluding that male infanticide had little influence on the evolution of monogamy in mammals.

 The fossil record has only further muddied matters.
 For example, male members of species that practice polygyny engage in fierce competition for females, with the biggest male often emerging as the victor.
 The males of those species tend to be much taller than the females.
 But in monogamous species, males and females are about the same height.
-Human skeletal remains fall somewhere in between — suggesting that humans didn’t evolve to be strictly monogamous.
+Human skeletal remains fall somewhere in between, suggesting that humans didn’t evolve to be strictly monogamous.

 So instead of wagging our fingers at people who stray from their partners, let’s first consider whether we’re really hardwired for monogamy.
 Maybe it’s simply a cultural ideal — a lofty, unattainable one at that.